-- is established as best medical practice and is practiced widely within the UK; and - is clinically appropriate in terms of necessity, type, frequency, extent, duration and the facility or location where the treatment is provided; and has either - been approved by NICE (The National Institute for Health and Care Excellence) as a treatment which may be used in routine practice; or been proven to be effective and safe for the treatment of the child's medical condition through high quality clinical trial evidence (full criteria available on request).
+- is established as best medical practice and is practised widely within the UK: and - is clinically appropriate in terms of necessity, type, frequency, extent and duration and the facility or location where the treatment is provided; and has either - been shown to be safe and effective for the treatment of your medical condition through substantive peer reviewed clinical evidence in published authoritative medical journals; or - been approved by NICE (The National Institute for Health and Care Excellence) as a treatment which may be used in routine practice.

-If the treatment is a drug, the drug must be
+If the treatment is a drug, the drug must be:

-- licensed for use by the European Medicines Agency or the Medicines and Healthcare products Regulatory Agency; and - · used according to that licence.
+- licensed for use by the European Medicines Agency or the Medicines and Healthcare products Regulatory Agency; and - used according to that licence.